 According to the University of Michigan Health System,2 simple carbohydrates in the form of added sugars are the least-healthy type because they cause insulin (which is released in conjunction with glucose to help it enter the cells of your body) to rise too quickly.
 This rapid rise of insulin causes blood glucose to then drop very quickly, which can leave you feeling hungry and prone to overeating, potentially leading to weight gain.
 If this pattern continues and you develop consistently high levels of insulin, you may become insulin resistant — which can lead to other serious health conditions, such as Type 2 diabetes.

-Complex-carbohydrate foods, on the other hand, are not only digested more slowly, but they are also often higher in fiber than simple carbohydrates, potentially helping to lower your risk of cardiovascular disease.
+Complex-carbohydrate foods, on the other hand, are not only digested more slowly, but are also often higher in fiber than simple carbohydrates and potentially help to lower your risk of cardiovascular disease.
 The fiber in complex carbs may also help prevent obesity and Type 2 diabetes, the Mayo Clinic reports, and it’s vital for your digestive health.6

 Research has also shown that a diet rich in complex carbohydrates can lead to reduced body weight and body fat while improving insulin function in overweight people.
 In fact, the authors of a 2018 study say that healthy carbohydrates in the form of beans, fruit, vegetables and whole grains are “the healthiest fuel for our bodies.”7-8

 Now here’s the important point: Since eating foods that contain carbohydrates will cause a release of glucose and insulin, many people assume that carbs are not healthy and can lead to diabetes and other health problems, such as weight gain or obesity.
 But remember: The type of carbs you eat plays a role.
-If you eat mostly processed (simple) carbs, you are likely to release greater amounts of insulin, which can lead to health problems down the road.
-Complex carbs, on the other hand, have been shown to confer a number of health benefits and may even help you lose weight since they can help you feel satisfied and full for longer.
+If you eat mostly refined (simple) carbohydrates, you are likely to release greater amounts of insulin, which can lead to health problems down the road.
+Complex carbs, on the other hand, have been shown to confer a number of health benefits and may even help you lose weight since they contain dietary fiber, which can help you feel satisfied and full for longer.

 Photo by Miguel Maldonado on Unsplash